libp2p/workshop/examples/example-workshop/it/py/01-hello-world/lesson.md

 Welcome to your first Python lesson!
-In this lesson, you'll write a simple program that prints "Hello, world!" to the console.
+In this lesson, you'll write a simple program that prints "Hello, World!" to the console.

 ## Introduction